 Tier 4 visa pilot

-Cardiff University, along with a small number of other UK institutions, has been selected to take part in a new UKVI (UK Visas and Immigration) pilot scheme.
+Cardiff University, along with a small number of other UK institutions, has been selected to take part in the UKVI (UK Visas and Immigration) pilot scheme.

-The scheme provides some Master’s students (and their dependants, if they are applying at the same time) the opportunity to benefit from a streamlined visa application process along with several other important advantages for students.
+The scheme has been extended for 2019 and provides some Master’s students (and their dependants, if they are applying at the same time) the opportunity to benefit from a streamlined visa application process along with several other important advantages.

 Only students who meet the following criteria will be eligible for the scheme.
 You must be: